react-component/form/README.md

 This input's unique name.

+#### option.exclusive: boolean

+whether set value exclusively. used with radio.

 #### option.valuePropName: String

 Prop name of component's value field, eg: checkbox should be set to `checked` ...